randy3k/UnitTesting-example/README.md

 Tests are running in the main thread and blocking the UI.
 Asychronized testing could be invoked via `UnitTesting (Async)` command.
 Async tests are usually slower than the sync tests because the UI takes time to repond.
 It is useful when there are non-blocking codes in the tests.
 Tests can also be written using the [deferrable testcase](https://bitbucket.org/klorenz/sublimepluginunittestharness).

 To activate async testing or deferred testing on travis and appveyor.
-Add a file `unittesting.json` in your repo with the following:
+Add the file `unittesting.json` to your repo with the following:

 ```
 {